jaekookang/react-audio-waveform/README.md

     - [x] issue: incompatiblity between Uint8Array and Float32Array => needs fixing
     - [x] fixed the css issue
         - TODO: check why className is not dynamically updated when used with {`min-w-[${panelMinWidth}px]`}.
 It worked for a while then suddenly stopped working.
+        - TODO: Refactor the code.
+Currently, it is messy.